Parag200/Midterm100782088/README.md

 Ship rimlighting and hologram
 -------------------------------
-Having the rim light and hologram on the ship allow it to have better highlights reflecing in game.
+Having the rim light and hologram on the ship allow it to have better highlights reflecing in game. the rim lighting uses the direction ligthing and focuses it on the main body of the obj but we use saturate and half rim to make sure the range is 0 to 1 allowing the color black to on the outside not inside.
+Thus changing the rim color was done to a gray and with the holo gram its the same concept with rim lighting but instead we use transparent:fade allowing the us to change the alpha.
+This makes it so the black is now see through, allowing for better highlights on the ship with adjusted colors